-CVED is the MCSAP lead agency in Michigan and does not use sub-grantees.
-CVED has 108 sworn MC Officers, 10 MC investigators certified to conduct NAS Level I - V inspections, and 21 field MC Sergeant certified to conduct Level III inspections.
-MC Officers are responsible for conducting inspections roadside and at Michigan's eight weigh stations.
+MSP-CVED is the MCSAP lead agency in Michigan and does not use sub-grantees.
+MSP-CVED has 109 sworn MC Officers and 10 MC investigators certified to conduct NAS Level I - V inspections, in addition 21 field MC Sergeants certified to conduct Level III inspections.
+MC Officers are responsible for conducting inspections roadside and at Michigan's fifteen weigh stations.
 They are also responsible for overall traffic and regulatory enforcement on CMVs.
-This includes, but is not limited to, size, weight and load enforcement, operating authority, and carrier registration requirements.
-In addition, CVED has four non-sworn vehicle safety inspectors (VSIs) who conduct NAS inspections at scale locations under the supervision of a MCO.
-Each VSI conducts 32 Level I inspections, and eight non-bulk HM inspections annually to maintain certification.
-Michigan allows other non-funded enforcement agencies and MDOT motor bus inspectors to conduct NAS inspections.
-Michigan requires these agencies to be CVSA certified prior to conducting inspections.
-Michigan hosts mandatory refresher training for these agencies.
-There are currently 19 agencies and 33 inspection-certified personnel conducting inspections.
+This includes, but is not limited to, size, weight, operating authority, and vehicle registration requirements.
+In addition, MSP-CVED has three non-sworn vehicle safety inspectors (VSIs) who conduct NAS inspections at scale locations under the supervision of a MCO.
+Each VSI conducts a minimum of 32 Level I inspections, and eight non-bulk HM inspectors to conduct NAS inspections.
+MSP-CVED allows other non-funded enforcement agencies and MDOT motor bus inspectors to conduct NAS inspections.
+MSP-CVED requires these agencies to be CVSA certified prior to conducting inspections.
+MSP-CVED hosts mandatory refresher training for these agencies.
+There are currently 17 agencies and 30 inspection-certified personnel conducting inspections.